aishwaryasubbiah/utc-to-timezone/README.md

 # 🛠 Parameters:

-Param 1: UTC date either in string or Date format. \n Param 2: Target timezone (default is 'Asia/Kolkata') \n Param 3: Locale for formatting (default is 'en-CA') \n Param 4: Boolean to determine if output should be in ISO format (default is false)
+Param 1: UTC date either in string or Date format.

+Param 2: Target timezone (default is 'Asia/Kolkata')

+Param 3: Locale for formatting (default is 'en-CA')

+Param 4: Boolean to determine if output should be in ISO format (default is false)